 The problematic nature of the presence of RF in therapeutic situations with children has been the subject of a separate discussion (Malawista, 2004).
 These fantasies develop when the therapist attempts to rescue the child who perceived the parent as an "early criminal" (Anastasopoulos & Tasiantis, 1966).
-When a child therapist sees a parent as repulsive and abusive and attempts to replace the "bad" parent with the "ideal" parent, over-identification with the patient is generated and the therapist loses the ability to relate to the inner sources of the conflict, that is, to the child's share in the problematic relationship.
+When a child therapist sees the parent as repulsive and abusive, and attempts to replace the "bad" parent with the "ideal" parent, the therapist becomes over-identified with the patient and thus loses the ability to relate to the inner sources of the conflict, that is, to the child's share in the problematic relationship.

-The relationship between the personal and professional lives of therapists has been the topic of research in the context of understanding the inner world of therapists' and especially in studying countertransference (Hayes, 2004; Hayes & Nelson, 2015; Kissil, Carneiro, & Aponte, 2017).
-According to Hayes' (2004) pan-theoretical model, the origins of therapists' countertransference that are triggered by therapy-related events that thtouch on therapists' unresolved conflicts generate countertransference reactions.
-Origins are associated primarily with the therapist's family of origin, parenting issues, couple relationships, and unmet personal needs (Sussman, 1992).
-Referring specifically to RF in therapists in training, Slonim and Hodges (2000) argued that training in early identification of RF among therapeutic interns helped them to ascertain their patients’ life narrative and contributed to effective therapy.
+The relationship between the personal and professional lives of therapists has been a topic of research in the context of understanding the inner world of therapists', and especially in studying countertransference (Hayes, 2004; Hayes & Nelson, 2015; Kissil, Carneiro, & Aponte, 2017).
+According to Hayes' (2004) pan-theoretical model, the origins of therapists' countertransference are triggered by therapy-related events that touch upon therapists' unresolved conflicts and, subsequently, lead to countertransference reactions.
+Origins of countertransference are associated primarily with the therapist's family of origin, parenting issues, couple relationships, and unmet personal needs (Sussman, 1992).
+Referring specifically to RF among therapists-in-training, Slonim and Hodges (2000) argued that training therapeutic interns in early identification of RF helped them to ascertain their patients’ life narrative and contributed to effective therapy.
 Furthermore, they emphasized that interns had an obligation to their own health and well-being as part of their ethical responsibility.
 Hence, therapists must pay attention to their interpersonal, emotional, physical and spiritual needs.

-The present study
+The Present Study

-The point of departure for this study is that the RFF among therapists are inherent to the therapeutic profession and are relevant to therapists across psychotherapy orientations.
-However, Our aim in present study is to study the thematic focus involving wishes to rescuing the other and/or the self as manifested in interpersonal patterns of female therapists.
-We examine the therapists' rescue wishes in relation to their parents, their own children and their patients, as expressed in relational narratives collected in RAP (Relationship Anecdote Paradigm) interviews (Luborsky, 1998; Barber et al., 1995; Wiseman & Tishby, 2017).
-The objective was to examine whether and how the therapists' patterns of relations with their parents and their own children to some extent "penetrate" their therapeutic relationships with their patients and serve as a thematic focus involving rescuing the patient (other) and/or the self.
-We hypothesized that stemming from therapists' personal history and current personal lives (as parents) and professional experiences (as therapists), they will be characterized by differing degree and diverse propensities for rescue themesand awareness of rescue dynamics in their personal and professional interpersonal relationships.
+RF among therapists are inherent to the therapeutic profession and are relevant to therapists across psychotherapy orientations.
+Our overall goal in the present study was to study the thematic focus of wishes to rescue the other and/or the self, as manifested in interpersonal patterns of female therapists.
+We examine the therapists' rescue wishes in relation to their parents, their own children and their patients, as expressed in relational narratives collected through Relationship Anecdote Paradigm (RAP) interviews (Barber et al., 1995; Luborsky, 1998; Wiseman & Tishby, 2017).
+The objective was to examine whether and how the therapists' patterns of relations with their parents and their own children "penetrate" their therapeutic relationships with their patients and serve as a thematic focus involving rescuing the patient (the other) and/or the self.
+We hypothesized that due to therapists' diverse personal histories, current personal lives (as parents) and professional experiences (as therapists), they will exhibit differing degrees and diverse propensities for rescue themes as well as differing levels of awareness of rescue dynamics in their personal and professional interpersonal relationships.

-because RF are in most cases unconscious processes, and because of conscious objections to direct reporting, these fantasies are difficult to study.
-To overcome obstacles for investigating directly RF of therapists, we chose to apply the Core Conflictual Relationship Theme (CCRT) method (Fried, Luborsky & Crits-Christoph, 1998).
+Because RF are, in most cases, unconscious processes, and because most people have conscious objections to directly reporting these fantasies, RF are difficult to study.
+To overcome obstacles for directly investigating RF of therapists, we chose to apply the Core Conflictual Relationship Theme (CCRT) method (Fried, Luborsky & Crits-Christoph, 1998).
 The CCRT method is an accepted research tool in psychotherapy for systematic observation and characterization of central interpersonal relationship patterns.
-This method makes it possible to identify the conflicts and interpersonal relational patterns of every individual (Luborsky & Diguer, 1998).
+This method makes it possible to identify the conflicts and interpersonal relational patterns of individuals (Luborsky & Diguer, 1998).

 Methods